Keithfield Plantation - Georgetown Georgetown County South Carolina SC

 Photographs, architectural overview

-2. George C. Rodgers, Jr., The History of Georgetown County, South Carolina (Spartanburg, SC: Reprint Company, 1990)
+2. George C. Rogers, Jr., The History of Georgetown County, South Carolina (Spartanburg, SC: Reprint Company, 1990)

 Order The History of Georgetown County, South Carolina